OPEN WEB, ART, AND THE CIVIC REALM

-The goal of the Lab and this session is to come together over new projects and collaborations and come up with things that bring together the open web, art and the civic realm.
+The goal of the Lab and this session is to come together over new projects and collaborations and identify possibilities for bringing together the open web, art, and the civic realm.

 Kawandeep discusses his work and New American Public Art:

 Kawandeep talked about art he has been working on over the last few years: we will use these ideas as inspiration for tonight’s workshop.
 He is a partner in New American Public Art, which was launched a few years ago with the goal of introducing works into the public space that are free and interactive.
 He and his colleagues viewed this undertaking as opportunity to make cities more exciting and more engaging.

 Kawandeep’s work has focused on “Relational Aesthetics”: social experiences and social interactions as a medium for art.
 When he first heard about this type of art, he was skeptical.
 He referenced one example: an artist in a gallery cooking food.
 He points out that the way to look at and experience these situations is that the food and the performance of cooking were not the intended art.
 Instead, the art was the moments of people eating and interacting together.
 The idea was to curate social situations and together people find meaning and art in the moment.

 His goal is to make work that is interactive so people can be engaged and create meaning together.
 This medium and idea works perfectly in public art.

 A good example of these ideas is a project from Kawandeep and Jason Edward Davis: "PDX I Love You," where people were invited to put hearts all around the city and take photos.
 By inviting people to do this, people were essentially given permission to put up the hearts.
 People became really engaged and sent in photos of their work to Kawandeep and Jason.
 These kinds of pieces help people see and engage with their environment in a new way.
 When they see other people doing it as well, then they engage together causing people to see the city in new way and meet people.